Philips Hue Calla Pedestal light: Review

 While it does require a Zigbee bridge to use, if you’re a current Hue user the Calla is a perfect fit.
 If not, you can also get by with third party bridges from Wink, SmartThings and even Amazon’s latest Echo Plus which has a built in ZigBee hub.

 I’m certainly loving the ambience and automated control around our outdoor entertaining area with these installed.
-In fact we loved the first few so much, we extended the set all the way around.
-It’s a pricey option, for sure, but there really is no competition in it’s class right now.
+In fact, we loved the first few so much, we extended the set all the way around.
+It’s a pricey option, for sure, but there really is no competition in its class right now.